floor-licker/B-wbsft/README.md

 ## Features
 - `b help` prints a list of all commands and how to use them
 - If user enters a command that doesn't begin with `b`, the program prints `<Unknown command.
 Must start with 'b'>` and gives an example of a valid command for starting the node
-- If the command begins with `b` but is otherwise invalid, the program tells the user that the command is not recognized and prints the list of known commands to the console
 - If user enters a valid command but uses the command incorrectly, i.e., not properly parameterized, the program explains the format of proper parameterization of that specific command, for example if you attempted to use `b create-account` incorrectly, you would see: `Usage: b create-account <account-id> <starting-balance>` which displays proper parameterization of that command